 Her Conference is a 2-day conference in NYC run by the gals at Her Campus.
 I actually attended the conference a few years ago and was definitely impressed by the whole shebang; also got to meet Carly from The College Prepster and Hilary Rushford – two big inspirations to me at the time.

 This year, I was invited to be a panelist on a session all about blogging full time and making your blog your career.
 ‘Twas SO humbling + amazing + surreal + ALL THE FEELS.
 I can so distinctly remember being on the opposite side o’ the table two years ago, eagerly soaking it all up + trying to learn #AllTheThings from the panels I saw, so to be trusted to bestow anything + everything I know to others is the best feeling.

-But, before jumping ahead, Day 1 of the conference was fab cos I got to spend the day with one of my absolute best friends (who I just so happened to meet on le internet), Rachel.
-(Have you found her blog yet???
-If not, you’re welcome.)
-It was actually our very first time meeting in person after what feels like forever of Skype sessions + phone calls (true story: our first Skype lasted four hours).
+But, before jumping ahead, Day 1 of the conference was fab because I got to spend the day with some of my best blogging friends.
 That’s one of the most *amazing* things that blogging has brought into my life.
 I’ve got a handful of diehard girls, and we have got. each. other’s. backs.
 Never before had I had that tightknit of a group of girls who so genuinely, unabashedly supported + uplifted each other, in work and life and beyond, let alone girls in the exact same industry together.
 God has #blessed.

 Anyways.
 Day 1 of the conference ended with a keynote Q&A with Troian Bellisario of Pretty Little Liars, whom I adore.
 Fun fact: I’ve been told she’s my celebrity doppelganger.
 What do ya think???